Building Competency Models Certification

 Build new models or update existing models

-Develop competency-based talent management applications
+Develop competency models and competency-based talent management applications

 This Workshop Gives Participants A Six-Step Process To Developing Their Own Competency Models Without External Assistance.

 As a result of attending this workshop, participants will be able to:

 - Communicate and gain support for the project